auroral-ui/hexo-theme-aurora-docs/docs/guide/theme.md

 # Theme

-ObsidiaNext's theme options can also be customized in the configuration file.
+Aurora's theme options can also be customized in the configuration file.

 ## Dark Mode